GoogleCloudPlatform/cloud-foundation-fabric/modules/__docs/20230816-iam-refactor.md

 }
 ```

+### IAM policy

+The **proposal** is to remove support for setting policy, as its coverage is very uneven and we never used it in practice.

 ### Conditions for authoritative bindings

 Directly supporting conditions in authoritative variables would greatly complicate their type to support the tiny minority of use cases where conditions are needed.